daniel-doughty/fetch-frontend-take-home/README.md

 - Fallback image in the case of a missing/broken image
 - Display total number of favorites selected
 - Add a filter to view only favorites
-- UX design
-  - The filter/search interface is not very intuitive, this is why we have UX/UI people instead of leaving it up to engineers :)
-  - user testing/feedback should be considered